-- (a) You represent and warrant to Company that you are free to enter into this Agreement and, as of the commencement of the Term hereof, are not subject to any conflicting obligation or any disability which will prevent you from or interfere with your executing and performing your obligations hereunder. - (b) You acknowledge that while you are employed hereunder you will comply with Company's conflict of interest policy and other corporate policies, as in effect from time to time, of which you are made aware.
+- (a) You represent and warrant to Company that you are free to enter into this Agreement and, as of the commencement of the Term hereof, are not subject to any conflicting obligation or any disability which will prevent you from or interfere with your executing and performing your obligations hereunder - (b) You acknowledge that while you are employed hereunder you will comply with Company's conflict of interest policy and other corporate policies, as in effect from time to time, of which you are made aware.
 All payments made to you hereunder shall be subject to applicable withholding and social security taxes and other ordinary and customary payroll deductions. - (c) You acknowledge that services to be rendered by you under this Agreement are of a special, unique and intellectual character which gives them peculiar value, and that a breach or threatened breach of any provision of this Agreement (particularly, but not limited to, the provisions of Paragraphs 4 and 12 hereof), will cause Company immediate irreparable injury and damage which cannot be reasonably or adequately compensated in damages in an action at law.
 Accordingly, without limiting any right or remedy which Company may have in such event, you specifically agree that Company shall be entitled to injunctive relief to enforce and protect its rights under this Agreement.
-The provisions of this Paragraph 17(c) shall not be construed as a waiver by Company of any rights which Company may have to offer fact-based defenses to any request made by Company for injunctive relief. - (d) This Agreement sets forth the entire agreement and understanding of the parties hereto, and supersedes and terminates any and all prior agreements, arrangements and understandings including, without limitation, the employment agreement between you and Company dated May 3, 2004.
+The provisions of this Paragraph 17(c) shall not be construed as a waiver by Company of any rights which Company may have to damages or any other remedy, or by you as a waiver by you of any rights which you may have to offer fact-based defenses to any request made by Company for injunctive relief. - (d) This Agreement sets forth the entire agreement and understanding of the parties hereto, and supersedes and terminates any and all prior agreements, arrangements and understandings including, without limitation, the employment agreement between you and Company dated May 3, 2004.
 No representation, promise or inducement has been made by either party that is not embodied in this Agreement, and neither party shall be bound by or liable for any alleged representation, promise or inducement not herein set forth.